 - Do you have access to professionals that will help me fix what’s broken in advance of the sale?

-- Are they going to be detailed about the true cost to sell your home?
+- Can you be detailed about the true cost to sell a home?

 Fix What’s Broken